 Each turbine is installed on the seabed with a gravity-base turbine support structure and 4.4kV turbine subsea cable.

 The environmental impact assessment (EIA) for the first phase was completed by Xodus under a contract awarded by MeyGen.

 Details of the Scottish tidal energy project

-The PCC will include a control building, three power conversion unit buildings (PCUBs) measuring 45m-long, 30m-wide and 13m-high, and feature power conversion equipment, switchgear and transformers.
+The PCC will include a control building and three power conversion unit buildings (PCUBs) measuring 45m long, 30m wide and 13m high, each featuring power conversion equipment, switchgear and transformers.

 Grid network proposed for the tidal power plant